engmaths/emat30008/assessment.md

 * some scientific achievements including
   * discretisations of limit cycle oscillations of ODEs using numerical shooting,
   * discretisations of diffusive PDEs using finite differences.
+* descriptive discussions in the report that are neither critical nor reflective or which lack detail

 ## Submission